Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Method

-In our experimental scenario, the interaction strategy is also a vital step, which affects the environmental certainty. because whether the sampling environment of the model converges to the real one has a significant impact on the calculation results of the availability.
-When the environment is randomly initialized, the environmental uncertainty is extremely large in the initial state.
-Therefore, there is a greater variance in environmental distribution.
-To converge the unknown environment and reduce the variance, the average strategies with information gain are directly used to interact with the real environment for collecting data in our method.
+The interaction strategy is a critical factor in determining the environmental certainty in our experimental setup.
+The convergence of the sampling environment to the real environment significantly affects the exploitability calculation.
+Since environmental uncertainty is extremely high in the initial state of a randomly initialized environment, there is a greater variance in environmental distribution.
+To reduce this variance and converge the unknown environment, we use the average strategies with information gain to interact with the real environment directly for collecting data in our approach.